canonical/microcloud/doc/how-to/snaps.rst

 MicroCloud currently provides only the ``latest`` track.

 .. tip::
-   In general, you should use the ``latest/stable`` channel for all snaps required to run MicroCloud.
+   In general, you should use the default channels for all snaps required to run MicroCloud.

-   However, since MicroCloud is not ready for production yet, you might want to use the ``latest/edge`` channel of the MicroCloud snap to benefit from the latest bug fixes.

 When installing a snap, specify the channel as follows::